noobwhofound/waifu-pics/README.md

 # waifu-pics

-It's a library you can use to get image/gif urls with ease
+It's a module you can use to get image/gif urls with ease

 # How To Use